If we can't find a solution together we may have to take enforcement action. We'll decide what action to take based on how harmful the development is.

-An enforcement notice.
-If you don’t agree with it you can appeal it.
-You must appeal to The Planning Inspectorate before the notice takes effect.
-The Planning Inspectorate will decide on the appeal and has the power to grant planning permission for all or part of the development.
+If you disagree with it you can lodge an appeal to The Planning Inspectorate before it takes effect.
+They'll decide on your appeal and have the power to grant planning permission for all or part of the development

-It is a criminal offence to breach a formal notice.
-If this happens we can consider whether it is in the public interest to start court proceedings.
-In some cases we can start court proceedings for unauthorised works without having to serve any formal notices.
-We are able to do this for unauthorised works to a listed building or a protective tree or an unauthorised advertisement.
+It's a criminal offence to breach a formal notice.
+If this happens we'll consider if it's in the public interest to go to court.
+Sometimes we can go to court without serving any formal notices.
+We can do this for unauthorised works to listed buildings, protected trees or advertising.

-We can apply to the County Court or High Court for an injunction to stop a breach of planning even when the identity of the person is unknown.
-We can seek an injunction even if other enforcement action has been taken.
-If you don’t comply with an injunction it can lead to an unlimited fine and/or prison.
+We can apply to the County Court or High Court for an injunction to stop a breach even if we're unsure who's responsible.
+This can be on top of other enforcement action.
+Not complying with an injunction can lead to an unlimited fine, prison or both.

-We have the power in certain circumstances, and as a last resort, to make sure an enforcement notice is complied with by carrying out the required steps ourselves.
-We can recover all the costs incurred from the owner.
-If we cannot immediately recover the costs we will register a charge on the property with the HM Land Registry.
+In certain circumstances we have the power to ensure a notice is complied with by doing it ourselves.
+This is normally a last resort.
+We'd recover all of our costs from the owner.
+If we can't do this right away we'll register a charge on the property with the Land Registry.